binhe-lab/C037-Cand-auris-adhesin/02-case-studies/04-homolog-properties/README.md

 86 / 110 submitted sequences were found to encode a C-terminal GPI-signal sequence, and 83 of them also have a predicted N-terminal signal peptide.

-### $\Beta$-aggregation sequence counts and intervals
+### β-aggregation sequence counts and intervals
-Jan and Rachel's talks have shown that a $\Beta$ aggregation signature motif, in the form of "G[VI]{1,4}T{0,4}", is present in XP_028889033 as well as two other homologs.
+Jan and Rachel's talks have shown that a β-aggregation signature motif, in the form of "G[VI]{1,4}T{0,4}", is present in XP_028889033 as well as two other homologs.
 The goal here is to identify all such motifs among all homologs.
 Here I'll use the same `fuzzpro` program used above to identify GPIanchor to search for this pattern.

 I also got Rachel's help to run TANGO locally on all the sequences.
 See `01-global-adhesin-prediction/output/TANGO` for details.
 The input file is stored as `XP_028889033_homologs_TANGO.bat` and the output is a zip file in `raw-output/`.
 The script to parse the result is in `01-global-adhesin-prediction/script/R%20TANGO_summaries.Rmd`.